LOD-Onderwijsregistratie/LOD2XMI/source/examples/metamodel/readME.md

 ![](https://github.com/LOD-Onderwijsregistratie/LOD2XMI/blob/master/source/examples/metamodel/figuur06.JPG "figure 6.
 OMG Layers")

 This directory contains  a small sample of a datamodel in turtle serialization (M1 in the 4-layer model).
 This file can be imported in tools that do rdf.
-It works as as shacl-graph.
+It works as as __shacl-graph__.
 This means that it can be used to validate a data-graph with instances from reality (M0 in the 4-layer model).
-A tiny M0-datagraph is also added to experiment with, maybe using https://shacl.org/playground.
+A tiny data-graph (M0) is also added to experiment with, maybe using https://shacl.org/playground.

 Expressed in UML the datamodel sample looks like this: